United States men's national flag football team

 The United States men's national flag football team, often referred to as Team USA, represents the United States in men's international flag football competitions.
 The team is governed by USA Football.
-As of 2024, the International Federation of American Football (IFAF) ranks the United States men's team 1st worldwide.
+As of 2025, the International Federation of American Football (IFAF) ranked the United States men's team 1st worldwide.

-Team USA has won the IFAF Flag Football World Championship six times, most recently in 2024.
-In 2022, Team USA won a gold medal at the World Games.
-In 2023, Team USA won the first continental title at the IFAF Americas Continental Flag Football Championship.
+Team USA has won the IFAF Flag Football World Championship seven times, most recently in 2026.
+The team also won a gold medal at the 2022 World Games and the IFAF Americas Continental Flag Football Championship two times, most recently in 2025.